What is the difference between a single stage and two stage compressor?Last updated on: April 30th, 2020 at: 03:26 pm

 - The compressed air is moved onward to a storage tank

-In the storage take, the compressed air serves as energy for the assortment of tools that a single stage compressor is built to accommodate.
+In the storage tank, the compressed air serves as energy for the assortment of tools that a single-stage compressor is built to accommodate.

-Dual stage air compressors produce higher air power, which makes them the better option for large-scale operations and continuous applications.
-However, two stage compressors also cost more, which makes them better suited for factories and workshops than private use.
-For the independent craftsperson, a single stage compressor will power a variety of handheld pneumatic tools that don’t exceed 100 psi.
+Dual-stage air compressors produce higher air power, which makes them a better option for large-scale operations and continuous applications.
+However, two-stage compressors also cost more, which makes them better suited for factories and workshops than private use.
+For the independent craftsperson, a single-stage compressor will power a variety of handheld pneumatic tools that don’t exceed 100 psi.
 At auto shops, pressing plants and other settings in which complex arsenals of air-powered machinery are utilized, the higher capacity dual-stage units are the more preferable option.